vmware-archive/dependency-labeler/README.md

 # deplab

 ## Introduction
-Deplab adds metadata about a container image's dependencies as a label to the container image.
+deplab adds metadata about a container image's dependencies as a label to the container image.

 ## Dependencies
 Docker is required to be installed and available on your path, test this by running `docker version`.